 Cutting through the air is also the objective of the riding position on a road racing bike which usually features a substantial drop and reach from saddle to handlebar.
 However, you do need a bit of flexibility for this position to work for you.

 There’s a widespread belief that road racing bikes are uncomfortable, but that’s not the case if they’re set up properly.
 After all, professional racers sit on these bikes for three weeks in the Tour de France, which wouldn’t be possible if the bikes were agonising.
 However, it’s unarguable that the skinny high-pressure tyres of a road racing bike can transmit plenty of road vibration to the rider.
 As a result, these bikes work best on smooth roads.

 A sportive bike is a rather softer version of a road racing bike, intended to improve comfort for riders taking part in one-day challenge events.
 Sportive bikes therefore usually have a more upright riding position, achieved with a longer head tube and shorter top tube.

 These are still road bikes, but since sportive road surfaces are often poor, they’ll accommodate wider tyres than a race bike for better grip and comfort, and some have mounts for mudguards so you don’t get soaked if the weather turns wet.

-Because they’re not intended for racing, sportive bikes can have disc brakes for all-weather control, and many do.
-Some also have features intended to absorb road vibration, such as Specialized’s Zertz inserts and Trek’s Isospeed decoupler.
+Sportive bikes often have disc brakes for all-weather control.
+Some also have features intended to absorb road vibration, such as Specialized’s Future Shock and Trek’s Isospeed decoupler.